 There is an increasing reliance on using high availability to protect Managed File Transfer (MFT) systems, and indeed most MFT vendors provide a robust solution, often offering both Active-Active or Active-Passive configurations.
 There are however many circumstances where using high availability is simply not an option, whether due to cost, infrastructure or some other reason.
-In this case it is necessary to revert to the ‘old school’ way of doing things using some form of backup-restore mechanism to offer disaster recovery.
+In this case it is necessary to revert to the ‘old school’ way of doing things using some form of backup-restore mechanism to offer disaster recovery in managed file transfer.

 Just to be clear to those who have a different understanding to me regarding the difference between high availability and disaster recovery, this article is based upon the following understanding:

 In high availability there is little or no disruption of service; after part of the infrastructure fails or is removed, the rest of the infrastructure continues as before.